 Causes of world crude oil prices and supply disruptions

-Crude oil and petroleum product prices can be affected by events that may disrupt the supply of crude oil and petroleum products to market, including geopolitical and weather-related events.
-These events can lead to actual crude oil supply or demand disruptions and can create uncertainty about future supply or demand.
-This can lead to higher volatility in prices.
-The volatility of oil prices is tied to the low responsiveness or inelasticity of supply and demand to price changes in the short term.
+Geopolitical events and severe weather that disrupt the supply of crude oil and petroleum products to market can affect crude oil and petroleum product prices.
+These events may create uncertainty about future supply or demand, which can lead to higher volatility in prices.
+The volatility of oil prices is tied to the low responsiveness, or inelasticity, of supply and demand to price changes in the short term.
 Crude oil production capacity and equipment that uses petroleum products as the main source of energy are relatively fixed in the near term.
-It takes years to develop new supply sources or to vary production, and it is hard for consumers to switch to other fuels or to increase fuel efficiency in the near term when prices rise.
-Under such conditions, a large price change can be necessary to rebalance physical supply and demand.
+It takes years to develop new supply sources or to vary production, and when prices rise, switching to other fuels or increasing equipment fuel efficiency in the near term is hard for consumers to do.
+These conditions may require a large price change to rebalance physical supply and demand.

-Most of the crude oil reserves in the world are located in regions that have been prone to political upheaval, or in regions that have had oil production disrupted because of political events.
-Several major oil price shocks have occurred at the same time as supply disruptions triggered by political events, most notably the Arab Oil Embargo in 1973–74, the Iranian revolution, the Iran-Iraq war in the 1980s, and the Persian Gulf War in 1990–91.
-More recently, disruptions to supply from political events have occurred in Nigeria, Venezuela, Iraq, Iran, and Libya.
+Most of the crude oil reserves in the world are located in regions that have been prone to political upheaval or in regions that have had oil production disruptions because of political events.
+Several major oil price shocks have occurred at the same time that political events caused supply disruptions, most notably the Arab Oil Embargo in 1973–74, the Iranian revolution, the Iran-Iraq war in the 1980s, and the Persian Gulf War in 1990–91.
+More recently, political events in Iraq, Libya, Nigeria, Syria, and Venezuela have contributed to supply disruptions.

 Given the history of oil supply disruptions caused by political events, market participants constantly assess the possibility of future disruptions.
 In addition to the size and duration of a potential disruption, market participants also consider the availability of crude oil stocks and the ability of other producers to offset a potential supply loss.
 When spare capacity and inventories are low, a potential supply disruption may have a greater impact on prices than might be expected if only current demand and supply were considered.